-Topology arose historically as an abstract framework for geometrical problems in Poincaré’s studies of dynamical systems.
-It has gone through a tremendous internal development and linked up with most mathematical research areas.
-In recent years, we have witnessed an explosion of insights, techniques and tools from algebraic topology used to great advantage in examining computation problems in data analysis, dynamical systems, distributed networks and concurrency theory.
+Historically, topology arose as an abstract framework for geometrical problems in Poincaré’s studies of dynamical systems.
+The subject has gone through a tremendous internal development and has linked up with most mathematical research areas.
+Topological methods originally developed for theoretical purposes alone have led to a wealth of insights, techniques and tools used to great advantage in handling problems in e.g. data analysis, dynamical systems, distributed networks and concurrency theory.

-- Iver Ottosen’s work focuses on free loop spaces, in particular on homology computations and on Morse theoretical methods.
+- Iver Ottosen’s work focuses on free loop spaces, in particular on their homology groups and stable homotopy types.

 - Martin Raussen studies topological and combinatorial models for schedule spaces corresponding to parallel programs.
 He analyses their properties using topological invariants and studies their variation depending on start and end conditions - and under deformations.